How to check your tyres are safe

 Most Australians don’t know when to replace their car tyres or why tyre tread depth is so important.
-Here’s everything you need to know.
+Here’s how to check that your tyres are ok.

 The average tyre has around 8mm of tread depth when brand new.
 At 3mm it’s recommended you replace your tyres and at the minimum tread depth of 1.5mm (across around three-quarters of the tyre’s surface) you’re tyres are worn out.
 Continuing to drive on tyres with only 1.6mm of tread or less can lead to a hefty fine of more than $200 and several demerit points, depending on the State or Territory you live in.
 More than this, you’re endangering your own life and the lives of those around you.

 With each loss of tread depth your tyre’s functionality is being reduced, meaning its ability to shed water is reduced, its grip is reduced and thus braking distances increase.
 Travelling at around 80km/h on brand new tyres on a wet road will see most cars pull up in around 100m; halve the tread and this stopping distance blows out to around 120m; wear your tyres down to 1.5mm and your stopping distance will be nudging closer to 140m.